cliss/camel/README.md

       |     |   Site header (top of every page)
       |     +-- footer.html
       |     |   Site footer (bottom of every page)
-      |     `-- postHeader
+      |     `-- postHeader.html
-      |         Post header (top of every post, after the site header)
+      |         Post header (top of every post, after the site header.
+Handlebars template.)
       +-- public/
       |     `-- Any static files, such as non-blog pages/images/css/javascript/etc.
       `-- posts/
-          All the posts are here, ordered by day.
+          All the pages & posts are here.
+Pages in the root, posts ordered by day.
 For example:
+            +-- index.md
+            |   Root file; note that DayTemplate, ArticlePartial, and FooterTemplate are
+            |   all Handlebars templates
+            +-- about.md
+            |   Sample about page
             +-- 2014
             |   Year
             |     +-- 4